Corinth, Mississippi

 (3-93) Northeast Mississippi Museum, Corinth.
 Union mortar shell found in 1992 by a Corinth maintenance crew

 (3-93) Northeast Mississippi Museum, Corinth.
-Artifacts recovered in the Corinth area
+Artifacts recovered from the Corinth area